SSoelvsten/bdd-benchmark/README.md

 ### Enforcing comparability
 For comparability, we will enforce all packages to follow the same settings.

-- Packages will initialise its unique node table (if any) to its full potential size to skip any table doublings.
-Otherwise the table and cache are initialised with their default settings.

 - Dynamic variable reordering is disabled.

 - Multi-threaded libraries use (except otherwise requested) only a single core.